isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' FAQ.md

 				<li>No handling of physical vouchers</li>
       </ol>
 			<p>*Merchant would need to ensure bank account/PayNow proxy (handphone,  NRIC or UEN) provided to PA are accurate in order to achieve the reimbursement timeline.</p>
-			<p>Ambassadors will assist participating merchants and hawkers to successfully onboard the CDC Vouchers Scheme.</p>
+			<p>CDC Ambassadors will assist participating merchants and hawkers to successfully onboard the CDC Vouchers Scheme.</p>
 			</p>
     </div>
   </li>